-A "re-referral" is a second referral given at the request of a member who wishes to change practitioners.
+A "re-referral" is an additional referral given at the request of a member who wishes to change practitioners.
 MHN can issue a re-referral if service from the initial referral or former referral are not yet completed.
 Requests for re-referral may be administrative or clinical in nature.
-Re-referrals will be granted regardless of whether or not a patient has contacted or seen the formerly referred practitioner.
-MHN will provide up to two re-referrals upon request when the reason for the referral is administrative.
-Further requests for rereferral in addition to any request that is clinical in nature will be reviewed by a licensed clinician.
+Re-referrals will be granted regardlessof whether or not a patient has contacted or seen the formerly referred practitioner.